Amazon Rainforest: The Lungs of the World

 Now, how would you feel if this place were at risk of being lost forever?
 Would you work to save it?

 The Amazon Rainforest, also known as Amazonia or the Amazon Jungle, is the largest tropical rainforest in the world.
-It covers an area in South America of approximately 2,500,000 square miles across nine different countries.
+It covers approximately 2,500,000 square miles in South America across nine countries.
 That is bigger than a billion football fields!

 • What is a rainforest actually?